Kong/docs.konghq.com/app/_hub/kong-inc/ai-request-transformer/overview/_index.md

 1. The {{site.base_gateway}} admin sets up an `llm:` configuration block, following the same [configuration format](/hub/kong-inc/ai-proxy/configuration/) as the AI Proxy plugin, and the same `driver` capabilities.
-1. The {{site.base_gateway}} admin sets up a `"prompt"` for the request introspection.
+1. The {{site.base_gateway}} admin sets up a `prompt` for the request introspection.
-The prompt becomes the `"system"` message in the LLM chat request, and prepares the LLM with transformation instructions for the incoming user request body.
+The prompt becomes the `system` message in the LLM chat request, and prepares the LLM with transformation instructions for the incoming user request body.
 1. The user makes an HTTP(S) call.
-1. Before proxying the user's request to the backend, {{site.base_gateway}} sets the entire request body as the `"user"` message in the LLM chat request, and then sends it to the configured LLM service.
+1. Before proxying the user's request to the backend, {{site.base_gateway}} sets the entire request body as the `user` message in the LLM chat request, and then sends it to the configured LLM service.
-1. The LLM service returns a response `"assistant"` message, which is subsequently set as the upstream request body.
+1. The LLM service returns a response `assistant` message, which is subsequently set as the upstream request body.

 ## Get started with the AI Request Transformer plugin